thexdesk/mission-control/README.md

 ## Running the server

-To run the server, go to the repo directory and run `ruby src/endpoints.rb`.
+To run the server, go to the repo directory and run `heroku local`.
+If you need to run on a specific port, use the `-p` flag.

 ## Development